 When a police officer and the district attorney do not enforce these orders in an expedited fashion, these state actors are not only failing to protect the best interest of the child in violation of your state’s public policy, but are also creating mistrust and dissatisfaction in the parent who is suffering the loss.
 This mistrust and dissatisfaction can transfer over to the child not getting to see their other parent.
 As that child ages they will know that the law does not respect court orders and could translate this as court orders are pretty much useless unless you are rich and lucky.

 If a parent has to go back to court after already going bankrupt just to get the initial custody order in the first place, that parent and child could be cut off from each other purely because of financial reasons.
 Child custody is not supposed to depend on a parent’s financial status.

-INTERFERING WITH CUSTODY IS CRIMINAL IN MOST STATES
+INTERFERING WITH CHILD CUSTODY IS CRIMINAL IN MOST STATES

 It is criminal to interfere with a custody order.
 By enforcing these criminal laws, your state reduces the burden on the parent suffering the violation and protects the child from prolonged separation from their parents and prolonged litigation.
-Enforcing orders immediately simplifies life for everyone, reduces the likelihood of child abduction, child alienation, and increases the trust and confidence with court orders.
+Enforcing orders immediately simplifies life for everyone, reduces the likelihood of child abduction, parental alienation, and parental conflict, and increases the trust and confidence in court orders.
 This is beneficial to everyone in a lawful society.
 When parents lose hope in justice, society suffers.
-When parents and children are confident that they will be protected their overall confidence increases and so does their happiness.
+When parents and children are confident that they will be protected, their overall confidence increases and so does their happiness.